Recommended Books On Acting To Level Up Your Skills

 • Part Two is about alternative acting exercises, mostly seen as more challenging to play (such as someone dying or acting as a serial killer).

-• Part Three puts the 12 steps from Part One to use with scenes to which you can apply your new knowledge.
+• Part Three uses the 12 steps from Part One with scenes to which you can apply your new knowledge.

 Overall, if you are looking for a new technique to try and want to make yourself a bolder and more able actor, this book is one to check out.
 With 400 pages of written material, it is a longer read than others on this list but has a lot of helpful information.